Dev0ne77/500-Dorks-List/README.md

 ## Overview

-Dork-Pack provides a structured collection of dorks and query patterns used for reconnaissance, exposure footprinting, and SQL injection target discovery.
+Dork-Pack provides a structured collection of dorks and query patterns used for reconnaissance, exposure footprinting, and SQL injectiion target discovery.
 Designed for offensive security, manual research, OSINT workflows, and automation pipelines.

 ## Features